inteliense/klever_keys_cpp/README.md

 The id strings in the get function of the class can be seen in the executable, however, they are 32 bytes in order for them to look like a 256 bit key or other string.
 Be smart!

-Don't forget to edit the variables in the CMakeLists.txt file to build and install the library as well as installing the <b>boost library and openssl library</b>.
+<b>Don't forget to edit the variables in the CMakeLists.txt file to build and install the library as well as installing the boost library and openssl library</b>.

 To build the library with cmake run the following within the directory of the source files and HideString header:
 <br>